 Not unexpectedly, also internationally there were Masonic Esperanto attempts.
 A later umbrella called Internationale Freimaurer Liga (1920) had a Swiss chairman, Uhlman, who started to write rituals in Esperanto.
 When this Liga had its congress in Den Haag (The Hague), the Netherlands, in 1924, J.H.
 Carpentier Alting held a speech; Alting, the author that Farwerck refers to a lot.
 Alting would later be the Grandmaster of the Dutch Grand Orient (and his successor Van Tongeren also showed an interest in the cause), so also within “regular” Dutch Freemasonry there were ears for the possibilities of Esperanto.

-Another eye-cathing name in the movement is J.C.W.
-Onderdenwijngaard (original name Polak) who caused a temporary men-only split-off of the Grand Orient of the Netherlands which was the only period in which there was “irregular” men-only Freemasonry in the Netherlands.
+Another eye-cathing name in the Esperanto movement is J.C.W.
+Onderdenwijngaard (original name Polak) who caused a temporary men-only split-off of the Grand Orient of the Netherlands.
+This was the only period in which there was “irregular” men-only Freemasonry in the Netherlands.
 Onderdenwijngaard was an active promotor of international Freemasonry, a ‘project’ that (naturally) ran parallel to the experiments with Esperanto within Freemasonry.

 It is an interesting thought that three things came together in this period.
 People tried to build international Masonic collaborations, incorporated a movement for a new international language that could help in this regard and then mixed gender Freemasonry also rises, the first organisation (Le Droit Humain) is organised internationally.
-Farwerck seems to have played his role in all this, but I haven’t found a whole lot of information about his exact part.
+Farwerck seems to have played his role in all this.

 Both World Wars were not helpfull to either Freemasonry in general, but especially not to the Esperanto movement (both were forbidden by the occupying forces).
 Freemasonry relived after the World Wars.
 Mixed gender Freemasonry never got really big, but the (Masonic) Esperanto movements virtually disappeared.
 Also international Masonic organisations seem to come (and sometimes go) in waves.
 Some were started in the last decades, but you no longer hear about Esperanto.
 I guess the fact that almost everybody learns English at school, has made Esperanto obsolete.